 Serious wrongdoing at work (whistleblowing)

-We also provide guidance to employers in the public and private sectors about how to follow the correct process when dealing with protected disclosures.
+The Ombudsman also provides guidance to employers in the public and private sectors about how to follow the correct process when dealing with protected disclosures.

 What is serious wrongdoing?